eugenioLopezRamos/slika-photography/README.md

 - need to check what's up with the post model requests in admin pages

 - verify that :slug params are safe (or if they need sanitization/parameterization)
+- implement multi file downloads? (maybe with zipping)
+- correct bug with going back to root dir on directorize script
+- añadir requisito login a file manager

 **DONE**